zeebe-io/enhancements/ZEP008-hot-backup.md

 - [ ] Does the ZEP require coordination with the platform team?
 - [ ] Does the ZEP require coordination with the Operate team?
 -->

+Explain the backup process in detail
+- Why is it correct.
+- How race conditions are handled
+- How edge cases are handled
+- How failures are handled

+Explain restore process in detail
+- Why is it correct
+- Edge cases

 ## Compatibility